Move Over Probiotics

 “Antibiotics can also disrupt the balance that normally exists between the various species of gut microbiota.
 For instance, by causing a decrease in species diversity, antibiotics can lead to the overgrowth of pathobionts”… “As the antibiotic susceptible bacteria are eliminated, antibiotic-resistant bacteria multiply and take their place”

-While some health professionals advising NOT to take during antibiotic treatment, the Research shows that Probiotic therapy during Antibiotic therapy has beneficial effects such as…
+Research shows that Probiotic therapy, during and after, Antibiotic treatment has beneficial effects such as…

 “Effect of adding probiotics to an antibiotic intervention on the human gut microbial diversity and composition: a systematic review concluded that the addition of probiotics to antibiotic interventions seems to preserve alpha diversity and ameliorate the changes to gut microbial composition caused by antibiotic interventions”